Defunct townships of Cuyahoga County, Ohio: Parma Township

 Parma Township, named for Parma, New York, was organized in 1826, 10 years after the first settlers arrived from New York.
 The township was long a farming region, with its only industry being a clockmaker's shop.
 In 1911, part of the western region of the township was incorporated as Parma Heights, and the rest was incorporated as Parma in 1924.
 In 2000, what was once Parma Township had a population of 107,314.

 Riveredge Township

 Riveredge Township was organized in 1926 by residents of Brook Park, who disagreed with the village's course and seceded.
 It was always a very small township; even after expansion in 1932, it had an area of only 48 acres (19 ha).
 The township changed over the years; it was originally primarily a truck farm, became a trailer park in the 1950s, and expanded greatly in the 1960s.
 However, the township was purchased in 1983 by Cleveland Hopkins International Airport, and it has been virtually uninhabited since 1986.
-Riveredge Township was officially dissolved on July 1, 1992, when it was divided by the cities of Cleveland] and Fairview Park.
+Riveredge Township was officially dissolved on July 1, 1992, when it was divided by the cities of Cleveland and Fairview Park.

-The township is now divided between Brookpark, Fairview Park, and Cleveland.